NZ's low literacy rate is bad news for the economy

 A research report published by The Education Hub earlier this year revealed that by the age of 15, 35.4 per cent of teenagers struggle to read and write.

-Since the late 2000s, the performance of New Zealand students in international standardized tests measuring numeracy, literacy and science performance has steadily declined.
+Since the late 2000s, the performance of New Zealand students in international standardised tests measuring numeracy, literacy and science performance has steadily declined.

 These trends are worrying, given that literacy rates can be a strong predictor of the economic and career prospects of young people leaving school.